It’s funny the things that come to mind when a

 tucked ‘neath the melting snow,

-awakened one fine morning
+awakened one fine

 when a robin chirped “Hello!”